klausweiss/online-chess-enhancement-suite/README.md

 ![Basic piece movement](./docs/basics.gif)

+Remember to comply with Lichess Fair Play Guide and don't use the extension when competing against other players!

 Shoutout to [Lichess-Keyboard-Input](https://github.com/Sentero-esp12/Lichess-Keyboard-Input) for the original idea.
 It differs from the original extension in that all pieces of the same kind are controlled using the same key.